nus-cs1010/2324-s1/docs/about.md

 -   Attendance will be taken.
 Students who cannot attend a lab session should inform their corresponding tutor.
 -   Students are expected to attend their assigned lab session.
 If there is a strong need to attend another session for a specific week, the student must inform the corresponding tutor.

+### Catch-Up Sessions

+- Every three weeks, we run a 2-hour Q&A session for students to clarify doubts on Saturday morning.
+- Attendance is optional, but we strongly encourage students who are falling behind to take this opportunity to clarify doubts and catch up.
+- Catch-up sessions are recorded.
+The video will be shared after the session.

 ## Assessment
 ### Assessment Types